120,1. Can anyone apply to do your course?

-Cost and convenience are the advantages of distance / online TEFL certificate programmes.
+Cost and convenience are the advantages of Online TEFL certificate programmes.
 These courses can be completed from a computer anywhere in the world and usually cost less than regular training courses.

 As there is a mass of Distance / online TEFL courses on offer via the internet, we would caution students to make thorough enquiries before registering for such courses.
-For more detailed information on the Distance course, see our ‘Distance/Online Course” tab.
+Always go with an institute you feel you can trust.

 14. What is the difference between ESL and EFL?